 How Does Website Speed Optimization Influence Conversion?

-You would be astounded to know about the statistics that almost 47% of the consumers would expect your website to get loaded within merely two seconds or less!
+Every new to experienced SEO company is working at a rapid pace on website speed optimization; so, there must be some good relationship between your website loading time and conversions!
+Well, there is a deep connection, and you would be astounded to know about the statistics that almost 47% of the consumers would expect your website to get loaded within merely two seconds or less!
 Moreover, 40% of those individuals would leave your site if it takes three seconds or more to load which also means that you are losing half of your potential clients even before they visit your site!

 When it comes to the people who bear the pain of sticking to your site, it’s highly possible that they would not come back to your site in the future!
 In fact, a survey states that 79% of the consumers said that they would not return to a site with such poor speed.
 So, you can see that the poor loading speed directly affects the conversion both directly and indirectly.